 I speak to many SME business owners.
-For the Managing Directors, CEOs and senior leaders that run the 121,175 small and medium sized businesses based locally in Birmingham and the West Midlands, they understand why they need cybersecurity, but are often looking for honest, straightforward and practical cybersecurity guidance.
-This a simple yet effective, best practice framework that small and medium business owners or leaders can follow.
+For the Managing Directors, CEOs and senior leaders that run the 121,175 small and medium-sized businesses based in Birmingham and the West Midlands, they understand why they need cyber security, but are often looking for honest, straightforward and practical cyber security guidance.
+This is a simple yet effective, best practice framework that small and medium business owners or leaders can follow.

 This article covers: